Why are elderberries good for you?

 Elderberries come from Sambucus trees in the form of warm purple berries.
-Sambucus produce various two types of offspring, known as elder and elderberries.
-The purple color of the elderberry comes from the combination of anthocyanidins, which have a range of health benefits including antiviral, anti-inflammatory and antioxidant properties that keep humans healthy.
+Sambucus produce various two types of offspring known as elder and elderberries.
+The purple color of the elderberry comes from the combination of anthocyanidins, which have a range of health benefits, including antiviral, anti-inflammatory and antioxidant properties that keep humans healthy.

 Elderberry juice typically has a reddish glow due to the anthocyanins breaking down when reduced to liquid.
 People can, but are generally not advised, to eat elderberries raw.
-This is because they can be toxic and can cause diarrhea, vomiting or nausea when consumed in their raw form.
+This is because they can be toxic and cause diarrhea, vomiting or nausea when consumed in raw form.

 Elderberries are, however, incredibly nutritious.
 This is because they are composed of protein, vitamin C, vitamin B6, flavonols, phenolic acids, dietary fiber, phenolic acids and iron.
-Dietary supplements are known to help sufferers of flu, common colds and even chronic constipation.
+Dietary supplements help sufferers of flu, common colds and even chronic constipation.
 This probably explains why ancient cultures, nutritionists and traditional medicine doctors swear by elderberries.

 The top four benefits of elderberries